 - This event has passed.

 “Do you have the urge to write, but no clues about how to start?
 Or maybe you’ve been working on a piece of writing, but suddenly you’re stuck?
-Well, this one-day remote workshop is all about getting started, a no-stress entry into the room of writing,” says instructor Katharine Harer.
+Well, this half-day workshop is all about getting started, a no-stress entry into the room of writing,” says instructor Katharine Harer.
 “We’ll do a variety of exercises and interactive activities, get inspired by inspiring writers, and discuss the process as we go along.”

 Katharine will share some time-tested and energizing ways to get words and ideas out of your head and onto the page.
 Whether what you write takes the form of poetry, memoir, fiction, or I-don’t-know-what-this-is-but-I-like-it, you’ll have something to take home with you at the end of the day along with tools to continue writing on your own.

 Whether you’re brand-new to writing, stuck in a spell of writer’s block, or simply looking for ways to energize your practice, all are welcome in this workshop!

 You will be able to participate in live class meetings via Zoom videoconference.
 To attend classes, you'll need a phone, tablet or computer and access to the internet.
 You can participate in the class from wherever you'd like, whether on your living room couch or in your office.
 Before your class meets, you'll receive an email from The Writing Salon with more information about Zoom and your remote class.
 If you have any questions about remote learning, please don't hesitate to reach out to us at email@example.com.